 To us, Tony is Superman.
 He is so strong and he works very hard every day!
-He has donated his stem cells, blood, skin, baby teeth, hair and brain scans all to help researchers understand ADNP and genetic Autism.
+He has donated his stem cells, blood, skin, baby teeth, hair, brain scans and medical records all to help researchers understand ADNP Syndrome and genetic Autism.
 He has been in many clinical trial based studies and is currently participating in a very important publication for ADNP.
-He is the driving force that moved me to start the ADNP Facebook Parent Support Page, the ADNP Kids Resesrch Foundation and ADNPkids.com.
+He is the driving force that moved me to create and build the ADNP Facebook Parent Support Page, ADNPkids.com and the ADNP Kids Research Foundation.
 He is the hardest working little boy, he goes to school everyday and then does therapy 6 days a week.
 I believe he has a higher purpose in this life.
 He has no idea just how many children he is helping or how strong he is.
 He is for sure a “superhero”, he is our little Superman!

 We were told a diagnosis would not change anything.
 However, if Tony was never diagnosed, ADNPkids and ADNP-KRF would not exist.
 We have discovered treatments, support and a global community.
 We have a drug trial in the pipeline.
 Things are improving for my son and for all of the children with ADNP, largly because of what occurred after he was FINALLY diagnosed!
 A DIAGNOSIS DOES MATTER!

 Additional information on above publication: